honeycombio/example-greeting-service/python/README.md

 The four different services in example-greeting-service have been implemented here in Python, each of them using a different Python web framework.

-Poetry is being used for dependency management.

-It is highly recommended that you run these applications by modifying the `Tiltfile` in the root directory.
+pyenv and poetry are being used to manage dependencies.
+To run, and see how these services are run, see the `Tiltfile` in the root directory.